Han Liu Bang

-Han Liu Bang (漢劉邦 (汉刘邦, Hàn Liú Bāng)) is a Chinese television series based on the life of Liu Bang, the founding emperor of the Han dynasty.
+Han Liu Bang is a Chinese historical television series based on the life of Liu Bang (Emperor Gaozu), the founder of the Han dynasty, starring Liu Wenzhi as the titular character.
 The series was first broadcast on CCTV in China in 1998.

 List of episodes

-The 35 episodes long series chronicles the events in Liu Bang's life: his humble origin as a low-ranking government officer; his involvement in the insurrection against the Qin dynasty; his struggle with Xiang Yu in the Chu–Han Contention; his enthronement; the major events in his reign; his death.
+The 35-episode series follows the events in Liu Bang's life: his humble origin as a low-ranking government officer; his role in the rebellion against the Qin dynasty; his power struggle with Xiang Yu in the Chu–Han Contention; his enthronement; the major events of his reign; and finally his death.